AbhinawRatan/Zopsmart_Assignment_Abhinaw_Ratan/README.md

 - **Pagination:** Support for paginating the list of records to manage large collections efficiently.
 - **Record History:** An additional feature to track the history of each record's condition over time.

-## Contributing

-Feel free to contribute to this project.
-Fork the repository, make your changes, and submit a pull request for review.

 ## License